 At the renowned fossil site of the Parc national de Miguasha, included in the UNESCO World Heritage, layer by layer, the cliffs bring to light moving traces of life dating back some 380 million years.
 Last but not least, the breathtaking panoramas of the Chic-Chocs Mountains provide a striking setting to a network of hiking trails, including the International Appalachian Trail.
 This mountain environment comprises the Réserve faunique de Matane, where moose dominate the habitat; and the Réserve faunique des Chic-Chocs.

-Among other features, you can discover this place through a road circuit and... what a loop!
+Among other features, you can discover this place through a road tour and... what a loop!
 In one way or the other, it is captivating!

 Although fishing still occupies a place of importance, whether it is commercial, sporting, or at the wharf, the Gaspésie offers much more: great hunting destinations abounding in game; an agricultural environment suitable to agri-tourism; a white Eden for winter tourism; many outdoor destinations for the adventure tourist; a trail paradise for hikers of all levels; and, due to the rich fauna and flora, interpretative and observation activities.